 - When is the filing window for the E-rate schools and libraries program?

 The filing window for schools and libraries is open from mid-January through late March for the next Funding Year.
-During this time, schools and libraries can submit a formal request for services (Form 470) and start fielding bids. *Link to PDF for timeline*
+During this time, schools and libraries can submit a formal request for services (Form 470) and start fielding bids.

 - What is a Service Provider Identification Number (SPIN) and why is that important?